Deformed Hermitian Yang-Mills connections, extended gauge group and scalar curvature: A priori estimates and Theorem

 It remains to check openness of the continuity path.
-The condition $F>0$ is clearly open, so we only need to show that, with our choice $\alpha = \alpha'\cos(\hth)$, the linearisation of the equations \eqref{continuityMethodSurface} at any point of the path are always solvable provided $c$ above is sufficiently small, in a uniform way.
+The condition $F>0$ is clearly open, so we only need to show that, with our choice $\alpha = \alpha'\cos(\hth)$, the linearisation of the equations \eqref{continuityMethodSurface} at any point of the path are always solvable provided $[F]$, $[\omega]$ are sufficiently close, in a uniform way.
 Consider the equations obtained in the limiting case $\cos(\hth) = 0$:

 By the results of \cite{fengSz} Section 2, the corresponding linearised equations are uniquely solvable, so the same holds for the linearisation of \eqref{continuityMethodSurface} for $\cos(\hth)$ sufficiently small, depending only on our a priori estimates on solutions of \eqref{continuityMethodSurface}, and so on $\alpha'$, $A$.
 This completes the proof of Theorem \ref{MainThmSurface}.